Mutual Aid Plus

 programme are keen to help them to continue to do the great work they have been carrying

-The second Phase of the project Mutual Aid Plus 2 will continue support through one to one ‘Café’ sessions and phone and email.
+The second Phase of the project Mutual Aid Plus 2 provides support through one to one ‘Café’ sessions and phone and email.

-Groups we be helped to reach the next stage of their development whatever that may be.
+Groups will be helped to reach the next stage of their development whatever that may be.

-We will also help collate a resource bank for any current or future Mutual Aid groups to access.
+We will also help collate a resource bank for any current or future Mutual Aid groups to access that will be hosted by Locality UK.

 It is again funded by the Greater London Authority and delivered by Hammersmith and Fulham Volunteer Centre.